 Install with pip (recommended)¶

-You need a python 2.7 or 3.X distribution installed in your machine.
-Modern python distros come with pip pre-installed, if not, install pip following pip docs
+pip, you need a python 2.7 or 3.X distribution installed in your machine.
+Modern python distros come

 $ pip install conan

-- Please make sure that your pip installation matches your python (2.7 or 3.X) one.
+- Make sure that your pip installation matches your python (2.7 or 3.X) one.

 - In Linux if you want to install it globally, you might need sudo permissions.

 - We strongly recommend using virtualenvs (virtualenvwrapper works great) for everything python related

 - In Windows and with Python 2.7, you might need to use 32bits python distribution (which is the Windows default one), instead of 64 bits.